Johnny Weir: 2007–2008 season

 Weir began the 2007–2008 season with "a clean slate" and was "all business".
 In between seasons, he amicably parted from his longtime coach Priscilla Hill, and replaced her with Galina Zmievskaya, who had coached 1992 Olympic champion Viktor Petrenko and Weir's idol Oksana Baiul.
 Weir hired Zmievskaya because he needed more than Hill's "nurturing approach" and that Zmievskaya's "drill sergeant-like demands for discipline and rigor" would help him grow and win championships again.
-He also changed his choreographer and training routine, and moved out of his family home in Newark, Delaware to an apartment in New Jersey in order to train with Zmievskaya.
+He also changed his choreographer and training routine, and moved out of his family home in Newark, Delaware to an apartment in New Jersey to train with Zmievskaya.
 He told reporters that he felt homesick and nervous moving to a large city and living on his own for the first time in his life, resorting to sleeping with a kitchen knife next to his bed.
 He also said that the move taught him discipline and independence.

 He worked on including a quadruple toe loop in his programs, and on making his triple Lutz and triple flip bigger.
 He designed his own costumes and worked closely with his choreographers again.
 He worked with choreographers Faye Kitariev and Viktor Petukhov to compose a Russian rock opera based upon Svetlana Pikous' song, "Yunona I Avos."
 For his free skating program, he worked with Yoav Goren of the pop group Globus, who helped him create a routine to the group's song, "Love is War".
 Weir called the costume he wore for his free skating program "a sparkly onesie"; Sports Illustrated described it as "another of his bifurcated black and white, rhinestone-studded costumes with plunging backline".
 According to figure skating reporter Elvin Walker, Weir demonstrated a desire to win and a new passion for skating throughout the season, skating with an intensity he lacked in previous seasons.
 He was ranked seventh-best skater in the world.